pawatsethaput/OpenBank/OAuth-1.0-Server.md

 Like the step 1, a successful response contains the oauth_token & oauth_token_secret and they should be stored and used for future authenticated requests to the OBP API.

-The application can know use the access token to access to protected resources.
+The application can now use the access token to access protected resources.

-# Step 4 : Accessing to protected resources :
+# Step 4 : Accessing protected resources :

-Once the application have an a access token and secret token, it can access to protected resources.
+Once the application has an a access token and secret token, it can access protected resources.
 The request is the same as in step 3 except the oauth_verifer which MUST not be included in the **header**.

-Please see the API documentation for more details how to access protected resources.
+Please see the API documentation for more details on how to access protected resources.

 # Recommended OAuth 1.0 libraries:
 If you want to use a OAuth library to handle the OAuth process for your application, we have successfully tested these ones: